andrelclucato/querido-diario-comunidade/docs/en/source/using/public-api.rst

-In the **response body** field you can check the search results: how many files serve the search, a small excerpt from the text of each diary official where the keyword is found, information about it, such as date, source of the file in the Querido Diario storage cloud, the edition number, etc.
+In the **response body** field you can check the search results: how many files serve the search, a small excerpt from the text of each diary official where the keyword is found, information about it, such as date, source of the file in the Dear Diary storage cloud, the edition number, etc.

 However, this information can also be obtained via :doc:`search-interface` with much more user-friendly navigation.
 Here, what is of interest, in fact, is the URL